From Noise to Order: Learning to Rank via Denoising Diffusion: Introduction

 To summarize our contributions: We propose DiffusionRank, a diffusion-based deep generative LTR model, that scouts a potential path forward to leverage the emerging advancements in diffusion modeling for the LTR task.
-Our contributions include the formalization of DiffusionRank and extensive empirical analysis demonstrating the improved accuracy of relevance estimation from generative LTR approaches.
+Our contributions include the formalization of DiffusionRank and extensive empirical evaluation on four standard LTR datasets. \begin{CRUPDATES} to demonstrate improved accuracy of relevance estimation from generative LTR approaches. \end{CRUPDATES} In this preliminary work, we focus on the pointwise and pairwise settings to rigorously test the hypothesis that generative LTR approaches improve over their discriminative counterparts, and we expect future work to extend these methods to listwise and other advanced LTR settings to achieve state-of-the-art performances.
 We believe that this work lays a foundation towards developing more expansive generative research agendas in IR.

-Next, we formally introduce some of the foundational concepts in LTR and diffusion processes that we build on in our current work, and discuss related literature, in Section~\ref{sec:prelim}.
+\begin{CRUPDATES} Next, we formally introduce some of the foundational concepts in LTR and diffusion processes that we build on in our current work, and discuss related literature, in Section~\ref{sec:prelim}.
 Then, we describe the DiffusionRank model in Section~\ref{sec:model}.
 In Section~\ref{sec:experiments}, we describe our experimental methodology and evaluation protocols, before presenting our results and analysis in Section~\ref{sec:results}.
-Finally, we conclude in Section~\ref{sec:conclusion} with a discussion on potential new research directions for future work on generative approaches to ranking in IR.
+Finally, we conclude in Section~\ref{sec:conclusion} with a discussion on potential new research directions for future work on generative approaches to ranking in IR. \end{CRUPDATES}